pangeo-data/pangeo-datastore-stac/README.md

 There is still a lot of work to be done before this catalog can be considered equivalent to the current cloud data catalog.
 In particular:

+- [ ] Representing Zarr stores using the [collection-assets extension](https://github.com/radiantearth/stac-spec/tree/master/extensions/collection-assets)
-- [ ] Finishing the specifications for the Zarr/ESM extensions to allow these data to be represented in collections.
+- [ ] Finishing the specifications for the ESM extension to allow ESM collections to be represented
-- [ ] Filling in missing/empty fields in the catalog/collections (such as `description`, `extent`, `providers`, and licensing links)
+- [ ] Filling in metadata fields in the catalog/collections with relevant information (such as `description`, `extent`, `providers`, and `license`)
 - [ ] Making sure the catalogs validate using [stac-validator](https://github.com/sparkgeo/stac-validator) in conjunction with continuous integration
 - [ ] Making sure that validated catalogs can be accessed using intake-stac